burtchell/burtchell.dev/content/links/index.md

 ---
 title: "links"
-lastmod: 2023-08-07
+lastmod: 2023-09-08
 ---

 # neat links

 Below are some cool websites.
+My inclusion of these sites does not necessarily endorse all the words/actions of these individuals.

 - [Jeffrey Morgenthaler](https://jeffreymorgenthaler.com/) - bartender
 - [Kimimi The Game-Eating She-Monster](https://kimimithegameeatingshemonster.com/) - games writer